microsoft/sk-workshop/README.md

 # Sematic Kernel Workshop

-Learn how to build LLM Apps with Semantic Kernel in a day.
+Learn how to build LLM Apps with Semantic Kernel.

 ## Contents